yhilpisch/cloud-python/README.md

 http://THE-IP-ADDRESS:777
 ```

+## Security

+Note that all this is **really insecure**.
+All is run as root user, no password protection or encryption is in place.
+It is only for illustration purposes.
+However, security features can easily be added to the set-up.

 ## datapark.io

-The easiest way to use Python, R, Julia, etc. in the cloud is to register under http://datapark.io.
+The easiest way to securely use Python, R, Julia, etc. in the cloud is to register under http://datapark.io.

 With a single registration you have a comprehensive set of **techonlogies, libraries and tools** available to do **data science in the browser**.